-So far, we’ve only tried the CLA 220, which uses a 2.0-litre engine to produce 190 horsepower.
+So far, the only petrol model we’ve tried is the CLA 220, which uses a 2.0-litre engine to produce 190 horsepower.
 It’s quiet and strong, providing decent pace.
 Although it won’t exactly set your world on fire with performance, it’s peppy enough for most everyday driving situations.
-For more shove and grunt, the same engine is available in CLA 250 guise, with 224 horsepower.
+For more grunt, the same engine is available in CLA 250 guise, with 224 horsepower.

 If you don’t need quite as much power – or you want to keep the budget down – there’s the CLA 180 and CLA 200, both of which use a 1.4-litre petrol engine with 136 and 163 horsepower respectively.

-We’ve had a quick go in the CLA 220d diesel, which will arrive later in 2019, and it’s similarly well judged, with a bit more low-down grunt than the equivalent petrol.
+We’ve had a quick go in the CLA 220d diesel, too, and it’s similarly well judged, with a bit more low-down grunt than the equivalent petrol.
 It’s slightly noisier at lower revs, but may well better suit those that will be doing regular long motorway journeys.